Biden rehires NSC official pushed out by Trump over Bolton book - Local News 8

 “We’re thankful to have her return to the National Security Council as the Senior Director for Records, Access, and Information Security Management and benefit from her extensive experience in classified information management,” Horne added.

 In 2018, Knight was detailed to the NSC from the National Archives and Records Administration.
-In a lawsuit filed in September 2020 against the Trump administration, Knight said that in 2020, she and a colleague spent hundreds of hours working diligently on clearing Bolton’s book — “The Room Where It Happened” — for review, completing the process in April and removing all sensitive and classified information, as confirmed by a superior.
+In a letter from Knight’s lawyers, Knight said that in 2020, she and a colleague spent hundreds of hours working diligently on clearing Bolton’s book — “The Room Where It Happened” — for review, completing the process in April and removing all sensitive and classified information, as confirmed by a superior.

 She had been prepared to approve the book for publication but NSC attorneys instructed her not to do so.
 She concluded, her lawyers later wrote, that “a designedly apolitical process had been commandeered by political appointees for a seemingly political purpose.”
 For months, NSC and Justice Department officials pushed her to delay the process, she said.

-Note: CORRECTION: A previous version of this story misattributed a letter from Knight’s lawyers.